 Interior waterproofing is really more of a water or moisture control system.
-The interior system utilizes drainage as a way to control any water which makes its way into your basement and directs it away, usually via a sump pump.
-In reality, water is entering the building and is being pumped out.
+The interior system utilizes drainage as a way to control the water that makes its way into your basement.
+It does so by directing allowing water in and pushing it away via a sump pump.

 Another interior waterproofing system consists of vapour barriers made of foil or plastic sheets.
-These are installed along the basement walls to help keep moisture out.
+These sheets are installed along the basement walls to help keep moisture out.
 Interior methods try to seal leaks and cracks to keep your basement dry.
-It can be an ideal temporary solution and is often the best choice when it’s not possible to excavate.
-However, exterior waterproofing is certainly a more effective answer since it’s a permanent solution.
+It can be an ideal temporary solution and is often the best choice when exterior excitation is not possible.